 - a) Correct.
 The request was made before try and therefore before B4 set up for the throw-in. - b) Correct.
 The request was made before the ball was placed at the disposal of B4. - 8.69.7 Player A1 indicates that he is the in-bounder.
-Instead of progressing directly to the inbound position, A1 delays to allow his team to get into position.
-The referee blows his whistle and places the ball on the ground to begin the 10 second count.
+Instead of progressing directly to the inbound position, A1 delays to allow his team to get into position or attempts to block a defensive player on the court.
+The referee blows his whistle and warns the Team A about delaying the game.
+A1 is still required to inbound the ball.
+If the situation occurs again in the game, a technical foul will be called for delay of game.
 Is this correct?